Integrative Career Development

 International experiences expand your global perspective, strengthen your interpersonal and independent living skills and enhance your résumé.
 An international experience might be right for you!
 Consider your unique goals, your abilities and your limitations when exploring international opportunities.
 What do you hope to gain from the experience?
 How much support will you need to live, study or work abroad?

 Some international opportunities are available through Mitchell College.
-For example, in 2011 the Field Studies in Ecology class traveled to the Bermuda Institute of Oceanographic Research, in 2013 they studied at the MarineLab in Key Largo, FL and for 2016 they’re planning a trip to Belize!
-The Hospitality and Tourism Department has sent a student to Les Roches in Switzerland!
-So, stay connected and look out for opportunities as you journey through your academic program at Mitchell College.
+For example, the Field Studies in Ecology class has traveled to the Bermuda Institute of Oceanographic Research and the Hospitality and Tourism Department has sent a student to Les Roches in Switzerland.
+Stay connected and watch for opportunities as you journey through your academic program at Mitchell College.

 Workforce Recruitment Program